microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAdministrativeUnitMember.md

 The `Get-EntraBetaAdministrativeUnitMember` cmdlet gets a member of a Microsoft Entra ID administrative unit.
 Specify `ObjectId` parameters to retrieve an administrative unit member.

+In delegated scenarios with work or school accounts, the signed-in user must either be a member user or be assigned a supported Microsoft Entra role, or a custom role with the necessary permissions.
+The following least privileged roles are supported for this operation:

+- Directory Readers: Read basic properties on administrative units
+- Global Reader: Read all properties of administrative units, including members
+- Privileged Role Administrator: Create and manage administrative units (including members)

 ## Examples

 ### Example 1: Get an administrative unit member by ObjectId